-Analysis | The mass shooting in Colorado is likely only one of scores that have occurred during your life
+Analysis | The mass shooting in Colorado is probably only one of scores that have occurred during your life

 This information is not stored or transmitted anywhere.

 The phenomenon is pervasive both geographically and across time.
-The numbing familiarity of these events contributes to the sense that they are inevitable — and that sense alone affects the political debate over mass shootings.
+The numbing familiarity of these events contributes to the sense that they are inevitable — and that sense alone affects the political debate about mass shootings.

-The data and definitions used in the above interactive come from The Post’s database of mass shooting incidents.
+The data and definitions used in the above interactive come from The Post’s database of mass shootings.